- Introduction

 Snorkeling equipment is included, making it easy to jump in and explore whenever you feel like.
 Many visitors appreciate that the waters are calm and clear, creating excellent conditions for spotting marine life without the need for advanced diving skills.
 The tour’s reviews note that the snorkeling spots are some of the most impressive on the island, with lively coral and colorful fish.

-More Great Thing To Do NearbyCultural and Scenic Highlights
+More Great Tours NearbyCultural and Scenic Highlights

 One of the tour’s unique aspects is the chance to learn about Mexican traditions with Voladores de Papantla, a traditional dance involving acrobatic flyers performing from a tall pole—a captivating sight and a glimpse into local customs.
 Plus, the cruise passes by iconic landmarks, adding a layer of cultural richness to a primarily scenic activity.